Lincoln University Acceptable Use Policy for

 - Disruptions to University Information Technology services are minimized.

 Users must report any evidence of violation of these policies to appropriate ITS personnel and/or other University authorities.
 Users must not conceal or help to conceal or "cover up" violations by any party.
 The policies described herein are those that Lincoln University intends to use in normal operation of its computing resources.

 All use of computing resources is subject to Federal, State, and local law and University regulations.

 Users must observe intellectual property rights, in particular the software copyright law.

 (See Appendix A on Copyright.)

 Except in cases of explicitly authorized external access, such as for incoming electronic mail, anonymous ftp or similar services, or specially authorized external users, Lincoln University computing resources are limited to members of the LU community.
-Users must not permit or assist any unauthorized person in accessing OIT facilities.
+Users must not permit or assist any unauthorized person in accessing ITS facilities.

 Authorization for other external use of the University's computing resources by outside organizations or individuals requires written approval of the President, and will be granted only when that use is determined to further the University's mission.